 EU leaders have pledged to break “the vicious cycle between sovereigns and banks” by establishing a European banking union.
-A pivotal pillar of the new regulatory architecture will be its resolution regime, i.e., the centralization of decision-making processes and competences for the forced resolution of insolvent or near-insolvent banking institutions via the Single Resolution Mechanism (SRM).
+A pivotal pillar of the new regulatory architecture will be its resolution regime, i.e., the centralization of decision-making processes and competences for the forced resolution of insolvent or near-insolvent banking institutions.
+The Commission has recently published a proposal for a Single Resolution Mechanism (SRM).
+The future discussion of both the normative desirability of certain regulatory structures and the practical problems of their implementation will receive the attention of regulators, regulated institutions, legal practitioners and academics, as the E.U.-legislative process develops further during the coming months.

 This project will contribute to the analysis and evaluation of the evolving resolution regime.
 It will embrace insights from research on bank resolution in economics and conduct comparative legal analyses.
 It will thus have a broad and interdisciplinary basis to contribute to both the academic and the policy debate.